Why Simple Changes Matter

 Final Thoughts: One Step at a Time

 Living an eco-friendly life doesn’t mean overhauling everything overnight.
-It means making intentional, thoughtful choices—bit by bit.
-Every plastic bag refused, every meatless meal, every shorter shower adds up.
+It means making intentional, thoughtful choices bit by bit.
+Every plastic bag refused and every shorter shower adds up.
+Start small by choosing one or two changes that feel doable.
+As they become habits, build from there.
+Sustainability is a journey, not a destination.